 Restoring your Mac to factory settings involves erasing the Mac hard drive and then reinstalling macOS system software onto the computer.
 This method will wipe everything on your Mac and is available for restoring all Macs including iMac, MacBook Pro, MacBook Air, Mac Mini, and Mac Pro, etc to factory settings, as long as the Mac runs a modern version of Mac OS operating system with recovery mode support.
-Just follow below steps to wipe your Mac and you can click each step to see the details.
+Just follow below steps to wipe a Mac and you can click each step to see the details.

 Since wiping a Mac can erase every file, so backup is needed.
 Before you backup your Mac, you should delete duplicate files and manage your files primarily to save your hard drive space.